 For efficient respiration (gaseous exchange) to take place, the following condition must prevail or be available:

-2. Respiratory organ: this is the organ such as lungs in mammals and gills in fish through which oxygen is taken in to the body and carbon dioxide and water vapour are given out.
-The taking in of one gas, e.g. oxygen and the given out of another, e.g. carbon dioxide and water vapour is called gaseous exchange.
+- Respiratory organ: this is the organ such as lungs in mammals and gills in fish through which oxygen is taken into the body and carbon dioxide and water vapour are given out.
+The taking in of one gas, e.g. oxygen and the giving out of another, e.g. carbon dioxide and water vapour is called gaseous exchange.

-3. Transport medium: this is a system which moves the dissolved gases, e.g. carbon dioxide which needs to be eliminated from the body.
-Example of transport medium in mammal is the blood.
+- Transport medium: this is a system which moves the dissolved gases, e.g. carbon dioxide which needs to be eliminated from the body.
+An example of a transport medium in mammals is the blood.

-4. Ventilation: the movement of water or air in one direction over the respiratory surface is called ventilation.
+- Ventilation: the movement of water or air in one direction over the respiratory surface is called ventilation.
 This helps to renew the air or water in contact with or near a respiratory surface.
-Ventilation mechanism as in human breathing, increases the rate of gaseous exchange.
+The ventilation mechanism as in human breathing, increases the rate of gaseous exchange.

 characteristics of respiratory surfaces

-Respiratory surfaces, be it in plant or animal must have the following characteristics:
+Respiratory surfaces, be it in plants or animals must have the following characteristics:

 i.
 Respiratory surfaces must be moist because gases diffuse in solution through them.